psycopg/psycopg2/doc/src/extras.rst

     Low-level methods for asynchronous connection operation.

-    With the synchronous connection, a call to `consume_replication_stream()` handles all the complexity of handling the incoming messages and sending keepalive replies, but at times it might be beneficial to use low-level interface for better control, in particular to `~select.select()` on multiple sockets.
-The following methods are provided for asynchronous
+    With the synchronous connection, a call to `consume_stream()` handles all the complexity of handling the incoming messages and sending keepalive replies, but at times it might be beneficial to use low-level interface for better control, in particular to `~select.select()` on multiple sockets.
+The following methods are provided for asynchronous operation:
-    operation:

-    .. method:: read_replication_message(decode=True)
+    .. method:: read_message(decode=True)

         :param decode: a flag indicating that unicode conversion should be performed on the data received from the server